luisdiher22/InsightForge-AI/README.md

 ## What the app does

-1. I upload a CSV or Excel file.
+1. Upload a CSV or Excel file.
 2. The API checks for empty columns, invalid numbers, and corrupted files.
 3. The LLM proposes a normalized `column_mapping`.
 4. The app detects the available KPIs and charts.